mlcommons/medperf/server/README.md

 ## Create .env file with your environment settings

 Sample .env.example is added to root.
 Rename `.env.example` to `.env` and modify with your env vars.

+    cp .env.example .env

 ## Create tables and existing models